MehShlok/CompreRAG/README.md

 **The Build:**
 - Started with a simple standalone script using Ollama + ChromaDB (fully local, zero cost)
-- Got carried away and added a full-stack version with FastAPI, Next.js, and MinIO
+- Shared it with my homie and we got carried away. **Prakhar** added a full-stack version with FastAPI, Next.js, and MinIO
-- Ended up with two implementations because why not? 🤷
+- Ended up with two implementations because why not?

 **The Stack:**
-- 🧠 Document ingestion and chunking
+- Document ingestion and chunking
-- 🔍 Semantic search with vector embeddings
+- Semantic search with vector embeddings
-- 💬 Conversational AI via Ollama (local) or OpenAI (API)
+- Conversational AI via Ollama (local) or OpenAI (API)
-- 🎯 Pattern analysis for exam prediction
+- Pattern analysis for exam prediction
-- 🗄️ ChromaDB (local) or Pinecone (cloud) for vectors
+- ChromaDB (local) or Pinecone (cloud) for vectors
-- 🐳 MinIO for S3-compatible storage (full-stack mode only)
+- MinIO for S3-compatible storage (full-stack mode only)

 **Was it over-engineered for a study tool?** Absolutely.
 **Did it work?** Surprisingly well.